SPANDigital/presidium/content/_reference/04-frontmatter/05-scopes.md

 title: "Scopes"
 ---

-Articles and sections can be marked as `internal` and/or `external` via the use of the `scope` tag in article `front matter` or the `site config`.
+Articles and sections can be marked as `internal` and/or `external` via the use of the `scope` tag in article `front matter` or the `config.yaml`.

-Different versions of the site may then be built using:
+To enable it, use the following settings:

 ```
-presidium build -s [internal|external]
+params:
+  scopesEnabled: true
 ```

 The `front matter` looks like this:
 ```
 ---
+title: Welcome to SPAN!
+weight: 2
+slug: welcome
+url: onboarding/welcome
+id: _onboarding/01-welcome.md
-scope: internal
+scope: [internal]
 ---
 ```